erizov/Professor/semester_4/lecture_16_deployment_patterns/circuit_breaker/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems

 ### Short Description

 A design pattern that prevents cascading failures by stopping requests to a failing service until it recovers.
-Solves problems like system resilience, failure isolation, and resource protection.
+Addresses system resilience, failure isolation, and resource protection.
 Example: Stopping requests to a payment service after 5 consecutive failures, returning error immediately instead of waiting for timeout.
-Works by tracking failure counts, opening circuit after threshold, and periodically attempting to close circuit when service recovers.
+Operates by tracking failure counts, opening circuit after threshold, and periodically attempting to close circuit when service recovers.

 **Key Characteristics:**
 - **Time Complexity**: Varies